farrukhdGB/StocksML/README.md

 It will save under the prediction folder - some images

-# CHAT GPT FEEDBACK ON PREDICTIONS
+# ChatGPT FEEDBACK ON PREDICTIONS
 When using the provided `predict_prices` function for price prediction, several potential drawbacks and limitations can affect the accuracy and reliability of the predictions.
 Here are the key cons to consider:

 1. **Error Accumulation from Sequential Predictions**